Subaru Crosstrek Insurance Rates

 Rates are averaged for all Subaru Crosstrek models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Buy Cheap Subaru Crosstrek Insurance
+How to Find Cheap Subaru Crosstrek Insurance

-- Increasing policy deductibles could save up to $450 each year
+- Increasing physical damage deductibles can save around $450 each year

-- It is possible to save around $140 per year just by quoting online well ahead of the renewal date
+- It is possible to save as much as $140 per year simply by quoting online in advance

 Rate Tables and Charts